amerand/PMOIRED/README.md

 - [FU Ori](https://github.com/amerand/PMOIRED/blob/master/examples/chromatic%20multi%20components%20FUOri.ipynb) GRAVITY data from [Liu et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...884...97L/abstract).
 Fitting 2-components model with chromatic flux ratio.
 - [AX Cir](https://github.com/amerand/PMOIRED/blob/master/examples/companion%20search%20AXCir.ipynb) PIONIER data from [Gallenne et al. 2015](https://ui.adsabs.harvard.edu/abs/2015A%26A...579A..68G/abstract), shows how `PMOIRED` can be used to cover most of the features of [CANDID](https://github.com/amerand/CANDID)'s companion grid search and estimation of detection limit for a third component.
 - [Keplerian disks](https://github.com/amerand/PMOIRED/blob/master/examples/Be%20model%20comparison%20with%20AMHRA.ipynb) shows how to generate VLTI simulated data from a data cube (image x wavelength) and how to fit them with `PMOIRED`.
 The data cube is a [Be star Model](https://amhra.oca.eu/AMHRA/bedisk/input.htm) from [AMHRA](https://amhra.oca.eu/AMHRA/index.htm).
 The model has been re-implemented in `PMOIRED`: data can be directly fitted.
 This notebook shows a comparison between the 2 implementations.
 Please refer to [Delaa et al. (2011)](https://ui.adsabs.harvard.edu/abs/2011A%26A...529A..87D/abstract) for a description of the Keplerian disk model.

+## Using and quoting `PMOIRED`

+References to `PMOIRED` should point to the [2022 SPIE Telescopes+Instrumentation conference proceeding paper](https://ui.adsabs.harvard.edu/abs/2022SPIE12183E..1NM/abstract).

+This code is a __research project in continuous development__ and not yet properly fully documented.
+If you want to get the best analysis for your data, do not hesitate to contact me: I try to be responsive, in particular with junior scientists.
+New features are driven by collaborations: if you think  `PMOIRED` is missing something, definitely contact me!

+I maintain a list of works published using `PMOIRED` in a [curated bibliography](https://ui.adsabs.harvard.edu/public-libraries/dz7RG915Swq5yAB1KwmgTA).

+> ***I used to to request co-authorship on publications using PMOIRED, this is no longer the case, unless I contributed directly to the work in question***

 ## Limitations and known issues